zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/zrsign.md

 ## Contract Overview

 The `ZrSign` contract manages wallet type configurations, chain ID support, fee settings, and administrative functions for the Zenrock protocol.
+It is the main contract that is used to request wallets, signatures and manage transactions and where the MPC instances are subscribed to.
+It is mainly relevant for the Zenrock team to deploy and manage.

 ## Initialization